Last Updated on February 11, 2026 by Maged kamel

 Table 1-6 for MC shapes.

 Table 1-7 for angles.
-Other shapes are also shown in the next slide image.
+Other shapes are shown on the next slide.

 The vertical distance g between Bolts for an angle.

-The next slide shows how to estimate the gauge distance for an angle by considering the centerline distance between the center of bolts.
+The following slide shows how to estimate the gauge distance for an angle by using the centerline distance between the bolt centres.

-From Prof. Salmon’s book, if there is a section for an angle.
+From Prof. Salmon’s book, if there is a section on an angle.
 The given ga is the first gauge line, as shown on the lower side of an angle measured from the edge of the angle to the centerline of the fastener.
-At the same time, gb is the distance measured from the edge to the centerline of the fastener but vertically.
+At the same time, gb is the distance measured from the edge to the fastener’s centerline, measured vertically.

 The g stands for gauge distance between the centerlines of bolts, estimated by converting the angle into a plate looking from the inner side of the angle.